billycwong19/README-Generator/README.md

 <p>Please feel free to contribute!</p>

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion please open an issue then fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/newFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some newFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/newFeature`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Tests

-Run tests cmmand:
+Run tests command:

 <code>npm run test</code>